 A total of 96 units provided data for on-call frequencies, ranging between 1 in 4 to 1 in 23.
 Figure 1 demonstrates the relative frequencies of the on-call frequency.
 Nine (9.4%) of 96 units had a resident on-call consultant.
 13 (13.5%) had more than one consultant on-call non-resident.
-Of the 83 respondents 78 on the number of resident consultants Care Medicine. that are present weekdays and weekends respectively by bed base.
-Most frequent on call rotas are between 1 in 8 and 1 in 10.
-It is noted there are still higher frequency ICU on-call rotas which may provide challenges on both sustainability of working within ICU and wellbeing of senior clinicians in a high stress specialty.
+Of the 83 respondents 78 (94.0%) had a separate ICM on-call rota. consultants during the day.
+This is sustainability of working within ICU and wellbeing of senior clinicians in a high stress specialty.